 Different explanations and writings prove that Emotional intelligence test measures your cognitive process.
 How do you integrate thoughts and feelings to make critical decisions?
 What cognitive abilities you have?
 What combination of natural skills and characteristics do you show? etc

 In fact, different models of EI identify various components, and different Emotional tests measure these elements by following their respective models.
 Mayer-Salovey -Caruso model follows your emotional abilities.
 The Bar-On model is related to the EQ.
 The Goleman model is comprised of emotional competence inventory and EI appraisal.
 And so on.

 The Schutte Self-Report Emotional intelligence Test was the first measure .
 Since then a lot number of techniques have been used.
 Some of them include:

 • Emotional IQ Test by Tett, Fox and Wang

 The advanced measures have further authenticated the emotional test.
 Two of them are the most prominent:

 • The EI Appraisal by Bradberry and Greaves measures self-awareness, self-management, social awareness and relationship management.

-• The Mayer-Salovey-Caruso EI Test (MSCEIT) is a measure to evaluate emotional intelligence involving a number of emotion-based problem solving items.
-It has high validity regarding to the concept of EI due to the non-objective nature of its items.
+• The Mayer-Salovey-Caruso EI Test (MSCEIT) is a measure to evaluate emotional intelligence involving many emotion-based problems solving items.
+It has high validity regarding the concept of EI due to the non-objective nature of its issues.
 It measures experiential areas and strategic areas.
-The experiential areas include perceiving, thinking and emotions while strategic areas include understanding emotional meanings and managing emotions.
+The experiential regions include perceiving, thinking and emotions while vital sectors include understanding emotional meanings and managing emotions.